NateyJay/seq-pipeline/README.md

 ### How to use it?

-Currently, the tool only supports one pipeline.
+Several functions are generic, with the endpoint functions (kallisto, chip) being interchangeable

+#### Quantification
 This downloads, trims, performs QC, and quantifies single- or paired-end RNA seq data based on SRR code.
 The cleanup step removes the NCBI files, including trimmed and untrimmed libraries.

 ```
 ./seq-pipeline.py download SRR6369351